Business Plan Writing: Financial Projections and Analysis

 You’ve made your pitch for funding, and now you need to support your position with accurate financial projections.
 Generally, investors and banks would like to see at least your first three years forecasts ( and in some case, five-year economic forecasts).
 Financials are an essential requirement for your detailed business plan.

-In this, the ninth article in our creating a business plan series we’re going to focus on the financial projections and modelling requirements to include within your comprehensive business plan.
+In this, the ninth article in our creating a business plan series we’re going to focus on the financial projections and modeling requirements to include within your comprehensive business plan.

 There are a few specific projected forecast statements you must include for your readers to take your business plan seriously.
 It will help your business plan readers understand your expected financial performance.
 They’ll be looking for: